coinevo/documents/en/SCAR-Consensus/README.md

 PoW is represented by Bitcoin.
 The node provides computational power to generate new blocks through a large number of calculations.
 The higher the power is provided, the faster the block is generated.
 The calculation difficulty is adjusted every 2016 blocks, ensuring that the block time interval is kept at around 10 minutes in the case of a change in the overall network computing power.
 Since the block interval is long and the size of each block is limited to 1 MB.
 Therefore, the network will be seriously congested when the transaction volume is large.

-PoS is represented by Qtum.
+PoS is represented by Evo.
 The node provides a token and generates a new block with a small amount of calculation.
 The larger the token amount is, the faster the block is generated.
 The calculation difficulty will also be adjusted periodically to ensure that the block time interval is around 144 seconds.
 Compared with PoW, PoS is more energy efficient since it reduces the computational power requirements.
 However, since the block interval and the block size limit are still fixed, the load on the network is fixed, and it is impossible to avoid congestion when the transaction volume is large.
-Although Qtum can manually adjust the block size limit using the DGP(Decentralized Governance Protocol)[3] protocol, this approach is not easy enough.
+Although Evo can manually adjust the block size limit using the DGP(Decentralized Governance Protocol)[3] protocol, this approach is not easy enough.

 In PoW and PoS, all nodes of the whole network will participate in the consensus competition, so the block interval cannot be set too small.
 If it is too small, it is easy to produce a fork.
 In other words, if the calculation difficulty is set too low, it is easy for a plurality of nodes to generate a new block at the same time.